arijitdasgupta/BlueTransistor/README.md

 TODO:
+ - Make sure status reporting is alright, with promises
- - Make the system promise based
+ - Make sure the system reports when things fail
  - Try out with multiple bulbs
  - Write bot code with web-hooks